philipjpark/yoree/README.md

 Yoree Signal Markets is an **intelligence exchange** where signals—structured interpretations of data, strategies, and narratives—are created, evaluated, and traded as first-class assets.
 Unlike prediction markets (which price outcomes) or traditional exchanges (which price assets), Yoree prices **signal quality over time**, based on real performance and feedback.

 The system supports both humans and autonomous agents generating intuitions, executing them via strategies, updating them with live data, and allowing markets to continuously evaluate which signals are improving, degrading, or converging.
+A composable unichannel that is revertable to an omnichannel, Yoree lets you cook up signals as assets however you prefer.

 ### Core Concept